Strong anomalous proximity effect from spin-singlet superconductors: Model

-where $v(\boldsymbol{r})$ is given randomly in a range of $-X \leq v(\boldsymbol{r}) \leq X$.
-In the following numerical calculations, we fix the parameters as $\mu=t$, $\lambda=0.5t$, $\Delta=0.1t$, $L=50$ and $W=50$.
+In the following numerical calculations, we fix the parameters as $\mu=t$, $\lambda=0.5t$, $\Delta=0.1t$, $L=50$, and $W=50$.
+For simplicity, we assume that $t$, $\mu$, and $\lambda$ are uniform in the entire system.
 For the ensemble average, 500 samples are used.
-To experimentally observe the APE, the thermal coherence length $\xi_T = \sqrt{\hbar D/ 2 \pi k_B T}$ must be longer than the length of the DN segment, where $T$ and $D$ represent the temperature and diffusion constant in the DN segment, respectively.
-In the following calculations for simplicity, we assume zero temperature.
+To observe the APE experimentally, the thermal coherence length $\xi_T = \sqrt{\hbar D/ 2 \pi k_B T}$ must be longer than the length of the DN segment, where $T$ and $D$ represent the temperature and the diffusion constant in the DN segment, respectively.
+For simplicity, we assume zero temperature in the following calculations.